Rukmini Callimachi

 Rukmini Maria Callimachi (born Sichitiu on 25 June 1973) is a Romanian-born American journalist.
 She currently works for The New York Times.
+She had been a Pulitzer Prize finalist four times.
+She hosted the New York Times podcast Caliphate, which won a Peabody Award, but the Times returned the award after an investigation cast doubt on a significant portion of the podcast.

 Background

-Callimachi gained her name "Rukmini" through her family's closeness to the Indian theosophist Rukmini Devi Arundale, founder of Kalakshetra Foundation in Chennai, India.
-Born Sichitiu, she is the stepdaughter of Mihai Botez, a scientist and dissident against the Romanian communist regime.
-Rukmini is a matrilineal descendant of the Callimachi family of Phanariotes (and as such also Greco-Romanian); her ancestor on that side is Eufrosina Callimachi, daughter of Hospodar Scarlat Callimachi.
-She changed her last name to Callimachi in order to honor this legacy.
+Callimachi was named "Rukmini" (Sanskrit Rukmiṇī (Devanagari: रुक्मिणी [rukmiɳiː]) after the Indian theosophist Rukmini Devi Arundale, founder of Kalakshetra Foundation in Chennai, India, with whom her family was close.
+Her original surname was Sichitiu.
+She is the stepdaughter of Mihai Botez, a scientist and dissident who opposed the Romanian communist regime.
+Along her maternal lines, she descends from the Callimachi family of Phanariotes (which is also Greco-Romanian), an ancestral lineage traced back to Eufrosina Callimachi, daughter of Hospodar Scarlat Callimachi.
+Rukmini changed her last name to Callimachi to honor this legacy.

-Rukmini Sichitiu left Romania at age 5, in 1979: her mother and grandmother took her on a trip to Switzerland, during which they defected; Rukmini's father remained in Bucharest, to alleviate suspicions, and finally joined them in 1980.
-According to her own recollections, she had a hard time fitting into Swiss society.
-Four years later, her parents were separated.
+Rukmini Sichitiu left Romania in 1979 at age five.
+Her mother and grandmother had taken her on a trip to Switzerland, during which they defected.
+Rukmini's father remained in Bucharest to alleviate suspicions and finally joined them in 1980.
+As she recalls, she had a hard time fitting into Swiss society.
+Four years later, her parents separated.
 While her father stayed in Lausanne, Rukmini and her mother left for Ojai, California, where Rukmini attended primary school.
-She is a graduate of The Oak Grove School and The Thacher School.
-She took diplomas from Dartmouth College and from Exeter College of the University of Oxford, where she did a graduate course in linguistics.
+She later graduated from The Oak Grove School and The Thacher School, both in Ojai, California.
+She earned diplomas from Dartmouth College and from Exeter College at the University of Oxford, where she did graduate studies in linguistics.

 Career

 After publishing some poetry, Callimachi became a freelancer in New Delhi, India, including for Time magazine.
 In 2003, she joined the Associated Press in Portland, Oregon.
 After a year in New Orleans documenting the aftermath of Hurricane Katrina, in 2006 she began reporting out of Dakar, Senegal, as a West African correspondent for the Associated Press.
 There she focused on investigating the exploitation of children in West and Central Africa, for which she was named a Pulitzer Finalist in International Reporting in 2009.
-Callimachi later became known for her work on extremism, and was again named Pulitzer Finalist in 2014 for "her discovery and fearless exploration of internal documents that shattered myths and deepened understanding of the global terrorist network of al-Qaida."
+Callimachi later became known for her work on extremism, and was again named Pulitzer Finalist in 2014.

 In 2014, Callimachi was hired by The New York Times.
 Her reporting focused on Islamic extremism, which helped the Times earn a Pulitzer Finalist accolade in 2016 as part of a group entry.
-Callimachi's work in investigative journalism was recognised in 2016, as she won the inaugural International Center for Journalists' Integrity in Journalism Award, for her "exceptional contribution to exposing crimes against humanity".
+Callimachi's work in investigative journalism was recognised in 2016, as she won the inaugural International Center for Journalists' Integrity in Journalism Award.

-In 2020, Callimachi was reassigned at the Times and will no longer cover terrorism.
+The Washington Post reported in 2020 that Callimachi was reassigned at the Times and "will no longer cover terrorism."